armakuni/learning-hours/mutation-testing/01-what-is-a-mutant.md

 ### Concept - What is a Mutation?

-Mutation testing changes our code under test (Mutates) and then executes the test against the code expecting tests to fail.
-When a mutation does not make any tests fail, is it said to have escaped and show there is a potential bug in your tests or a missing test.
+Mutation testing changes our code under test (Mutates) and then executes the test against the code, expecting tests to fail.
+When a mutation does not make any tests fail, it is said to have escaped and show that there is a potential bug in your tests or a missing test.

 ### Types of Mutation

 #### Statement mutation

-Statement mutation is a category of mutation testing that focuses on modifying the program's control flow and structure at the statement level.
+Statement mutation is a category of mutation testing that focuses on modifying the program's control flow and structure. at the statement level.
 This involves introducing defects by performing basic edits such as deleting a statement, duplicating a statement, reordering a sequence of statements, or replacing a statement with a NO-OP (no operation) equivalent.
 The primary goal of statement mutation is to evaluate the test suite's ability to detect structural and control flow defects.
 By confirming that the tests fail when necessary code statements are altered or removed, it verifies that each line of code is genuinely necessary for correct program execution, thereby helping to ensure comprehensive test coverage and identify redundant code.

 ##### Example - Removing a statement